 20. Use an Exit Strategy Popup

 Display a popup message as soon the visitor decides to leave the site.
+These pop-up messages can contain anything – from reminders to subscription forms, or whatever suits it best for your SaaS company.
 Tools like Exit Monitor can help you turn abandoning visitors into trial users, drip campaign subscribers.
 Or convert them in any other way.

 Exit popups track visitors’ behavior.
 And once they detect an exit intent, they display a targeted offer.

 Example: Exit Monitors’ exit popup that shows when you place the cursor above the browser’s address bar.